senseexcel/senseexcel/README.md

 1. Change to Sort Order of your Columns by clicking and dragging them up or down
 2. Use the Triangle next to the Column name to expand for additional options.
 3. The Default Sorting Setting is "Auto".
 Slide the toggle switch left to enter the "Custom" Setting
-4. Check the boxes to sort Numerically or Alphabetically and use the Drop Down boxes to choose Ascending or Descinding.
+4. Check the boxes to sort Numerically or Alphabetically and use the Drop-Down boxes to choose Ascending or Descending.

 When imported tables are too large (which is often the case), further filtering is necessary to reduce the amount of data returned to a manageable amount.
 In this situation, the use of the Global Selector is advised.
 The Global Selector gives you access to all of the Dimensions and Fields in the app and their associated values and offers a search function to return relevant options for you to filter on.
 Upon clicking on any value using the Global Selector, it will be added to the “Current selections” toolbar as a filter.
 The Global Selector can be closed via a click above the dark grey area.
 Once closed, the filters persist in the Sense Filter Toolbar and, once there, additional selections can be made to adjust your result set(s).